 When to Call for Help?

-If you notice the cat vomiting several times a day, then you should act immediately.
+If you notice the cat vomiting several times a day, then you should contact your veterinarian immediately.
 The best thing to do is keep on observing your feline thoroughly.
 Look carefully for other changes occurring, such as:

 - Continued throwing up (happens numerous times in a day or continues for over one day)

 - Change in appetite, drinking pattern, and toilet pattern

 - Other signs of change in behavior or ill health

 If one or some of these warning signs occur, it's best to take your pet to the vet.
 Usually, the vet will ask a very comprehensive clinical background and do a thorough physical examination.
 The information she will get will help her narrow down possible causes from the extensive list of possibilities.

 Your vet may have to conduct further assessment of cat vomiting, depending on the reaction.
 These additional tests may include fecal examination, blood tests, and urine analysis (depending on history, trial therapy response, and clinical evaluation).
 Treatment depends on the fundamental cause.

 In some cases, vomiting is caused by over obsessive-compulsive tendencies such as grooming himself and licking.
 These over grooming behaviors can produce hairballs.
 However, there are many other related reasons why the cat is hungry but throwing up.

 One contributor to regurgitation among felines is the poor quality of food.
 This means the proteins in the food of your cat are not appropriate for him.
 While byproducts are considered protein, they are hard to digest and blend in with the cat's body, which eventually results in vomiting.
 Taurine is one of the essential amino acids cats require in their diets.
 Not having it, or not the right amount, can result in digestive issues, among many other health issues.
 Taurine is added to all commercial cat diets.